chasesigmon/candy-store/README.md

 An access token is necessary to make requests to customers, inventories, stores, orders, and report endpoints.
 A token can be generated at `localhost:3000/auth`.
 Once generated it should be used as the Bearer Token.

+GraphQL is also setup for the `Inventory` as an example.
+Make requests at `localhost:3000/candy-store` with an appropriate query.

 ## Testing

 The tests use an in memory sqlite database.